 The Trade Union and Labour Relations Act 1992 first established employer obligations around collective redundancies.
 A collective redundancy is when an employer proposes 20 or more redundancies within a 90 day period.
-In this event, the employer must consult a representative of the group of employees.
-Furthermore, employers must give notice of termination.
-Any employers who fail to give 30 days' notice before the first dismissal, risk committing an offence.
+In this event, the employer must consult a representative of the group of employees; and consult for a minimum of 30 days (45 days if 100 or more employees are affected) Any employers who fail to consult for 30 days' (or 45 days) before the first dismissal, risks being liable for a Protective Award (up to 90 days' pay to each affected employee).